 Am I eligible to apply?

 Applicants must have a PhD or equivalent research experience and hold a permanent or fixed-term contract in an eligible university or research institute, which must span the duration of the project.
 Applicants should have no more than 15 years of postdoctoral experience.
-Collaborations should focus on a single project involving overseas-based scientist (“the Applicant”) and UK-based scientist (“the Co-applicant”).
+Collaborations should focus on a single project involving an overseas-based scientist (“the Applicant”) and a UK-based scientist (“the Co-applicant”).

 Before applying, please ensure that you meet all the eligibility requirements, which are explained in the scheme notes.

 Value and tenure

-Awards last for up to three years and are available to support researchers across the natural sciences, including clinical or patient-oriented research.
+Awards last for up to three years.
 Up to £37,000 is available each year, guidelines for use as follows:

 - Salary top up of £5,000 for the overseas-based researcher and/or project leader ("the Applicant") from the partner country.

 - Research support of up to £15k: covering costs for a contribution towards overseas research assistants, publication costs, conference, workshop or seminar costs, consumables, or equipment.

-- Travel and subsistence (maximum £12,000) to cover travel costs of the UK partner and/or experienced postdoctoral researchers to the international partner and/or travel of the international partner and their research group, including PhD students to the UK.
+- Travel and subsistence up to £12k: covering travel costs of the UK partner and/or experienced postdoctoral researchers to the international partner and/or travel of the international partner and their research group, including PhD students to the UK.